ddelsizov/code-snippets-collection/README.md

-# sh-collection
-Space for my small bash experiments
+# Space for my bash experiments

-Bits and pieces of scripts / commands i find useful
+Bits and pieces of bash scripts/commands i have composed or found.